-3 h. c. - 403, 404.
-Biological Seminar.
-A continuation of Biology 304.
-Prereq.: Biology 304.
-I+I h. ε . - 405.
-General Physiology.
+s of two redit the h. c. of and

+tures

+er in

+h. c.

+mical

+Two

+ereq.:

+h. c.

+mam-hour uctor.

+h. c.

+mam-hour 225.

+h. c.

+, and iology

+of the pratory 10.00.
+4 h. c. ons of pratory

+periods a week.
+Prereq.: C or better in Biology 224.
+Fee: \$10.00.
+Offered in alternate years.
+4 h. c.

+383. Ward Management and Teaching.
+The fundmental principles in the management of the head nurse unit and the duties of the head nurse as teacher; discussions of the various problems that arise in the head nurse unit.
+Not applicable toward a major in biology.
+Prereq.: standing as registered nurse.

+405. General Physiology.
 An introduction to the basic processes common to all organisms.
 Five one-hour lecture-demonstration periods weekly.
 Prereq.: two years of biology and one year of chemistry.
-4 h. c. - 406.
-Limnology.
+4 h. c.

+406. Limnology.
 The study of microscopic fresh-water organisms and their physical environment.
 Two four-hour laboratory-discussion periods a week.
 Prereq.: junior standing and permission of the instructor.
 Fee: \$10.00.
-Offered in alternate years. - 408.
-Biological Techniques.
+Offered in alternate years.

+408. Biological Techniques.
 The techniques of making microscopical preparations, plastic mounts, models, etc. Two three-hour laboratory periods a week.
 Prereq.: 20 semester hours of biology and permission of the instructor.
+Fee: \$10.00.

-Fee: \$10.00. - 412.
-Problems in Biology.
+412. Problems in Biology.
 Special biological problems for which materials and equipment are available and for which the student is qualified.
 Available at all times.
 Prereq.: recommendation by staff.
+Fee: \$10.00.

+413. Seminar: Historical.
+Lectures, readings, and discussions relevant to the history of biology and to classics in the field.
+Six hours a week.
+Prereq.: permission of the staff.

+414. Seminar: Current.
+Examination of monographs, periodicals, pamphlets, etc. Written reports, with round-table discussions of them.
+One hour of class and five hours of assigned work a week.
+Prereq.: permission of the staff.

-Fee: \$10.00. - 416.
-Systematic Botany.
+416. Systematic Botany.
 The theory of plant taxonomy.
 Prereq.: permission of instructor.